tjunttila/assistant-schedluder/README.md

 and [sample-1.json](sample-1.json) for its JSON counterpart.
 The file [sample-2.json](sample-2.json) contains a more constrained configuration example in which not all the requirements can be fulfilled.

+Observe that, in addition to the "push enter and accept the produced result" mode, the tool can also be used in a "possibility exploration" mode.
+For instance, if an assistant wants to have all his/her groups within a day, then one can modify the configuration file so that his/her groups are only allowed on Tuesday, for instance, and then run the tool to see whether the rest of the assistants can still be scheduled in a satisfactory manner.

 # License

 The `assistant-scheduler` tool is released under the [MIT License](LICENSE).